-If you’re as fond of grapefruit as I am, this is the perfect winter treat, and super refreshing too.
-You can use any type of grapefruit to make this, but I like the sweet ruby red varieties best as these fruits need very little sugar added to them.
-Whatever type of grapefruit you use, the thing to be careful about is to get as little as possible of the bitter white pith mixed in with the fruit.
-If you follow the instructions below you will easily ace this.
+For those fond of grapefruit, this is the perfect refreshing treat.
+Use any type of grapefruit to make this Grapefruit Granita, but the sweet ruby red variety need very little sugar added to them....
+Whatever type of grapefruit that will be used, the thing to be careful about is to get as little as possible of the bitter white pith mixed in with the fruit.
+Follow the instructions below to ace this easily.

 As refreshing as this is, the acidity of this citrusy treat may be too much for anyone with a sore mouth or throat.

 If using an immersion blender to puree the fruit, tip it into a tall narrow container for best results.

 Grapefruit can cause dangerous reactions with some commonly prescribed drugs, for instance with certain statins.
 If on any prescription drug, check with the doctor before eating grapefruit in any form.